-Local interests meet on the future of the Central Wetlands Hydrologic Restoration The Central Wetlands Unit (CWU) consists of 29,140 acres of wetland stretching from Orleans Parish into St. Bernard Parish bordering the former Mississippi River Gulf Outlet (MRGO), the Hurricane and Storm Damage Risk Reduction System (HSDRRS) Levee, and the 40 Arpent Levee and Canal.
+The Central Wetlands Unit (CWU) consists of 29,140 acres of wetland stretching from Orleans Parish into St. Bernard Parish bordering the former Mississippi River Gulf Outlet (MRGO), the Hurricane and Storm Damage Risk Reduction System (HSDRRS) Levee, and the 40 Arpent Levee and Canal.

 The CWU was once a thriving swamp that provided natural storm surge protection for densely populated communities in Orleans and St. Bernard parishes.
-However, impacts from the leveeing of the Mississippi River.
-Construction of manmade canals, logging, and construction of the MRGO affected hydrology and salinity in the area and transformed swaths of the wetlands into open water.
+However, impacts from the leveeing of the Mississippi River, the construction of manmade canals, logging, and construction of the MRGO affected hydrology and salinity in the area and transformed swaths of the wetlands into open water.

-The MRGO was formerly a 76-mile shipping channel between the Mississippi River and the Gulf of Mexico that exposed some 31 miles of wetlands to saltwater during its 41 years in existence and is blamed for the deadly flooding of the Lower Ninth Ward during Hurricane Katrina.
+The MRGO was formerly a 76-mile shipping channel between the Mississippi River and the Gulf of America that exposed some 31 miles of wetlands to saltwater during its 41 years in existence and is blamed for the deadly flooding of the Lower Ninth Ward during Hurricane Katrina.
 The outlet was later closed and attention turned to ecosystem restoration projects to protect and rebuild area wetlands.
 Hydrologic restoration was recommended as a first step in restoring the CWU.